Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Introduction

-\textit{``The majority of auctions worldwide require cash bids.
+In this paper, we investigate the specific market design features required to make a periodic auction market efficient, well-operated, and beneficial for all participants.
+While periodic auctions successfully curb speed-based competition and aggregate liquidity for better price discovery \cite{paul2021optimal}, their baseline design is not without flaws.
+A toy two-player auction game studied in \cite{derchu2023equilibria} demonstrates that, under imperfect information and without specific incentives, a naive auction market can be highly inefficient, failing to generate any trade.
+However, \cite{derchu2023equilibria} proves that introducing transaction fees indexed on each player's half-spread stimulates transactions, and provides a quantitative framework for the optimal fees an exchange should set to attract liquidity.
+Therefore, rebate and fee policies are fundamental to generating trade in auction markets with imperfect information.

+Furthermore, \cite{mastrolia2024clearing} highlights a critical vulnerability in periodic auctions: unregulated strategic traders have no incentive to reveal their intentions early, preferring to submit orders at the very last moment.
+This ``sniping'' behavior distorts the auction, increasing the distance between the clearing price and the fundamental efficient price of the asset.
+To counteract this effect, exchanges can either randomize the clearing time or optimally calibrate fees to penalize snipers.
+Consequently, designing optimal financial incentives is essential to monitor and regulate the behavior of strategic traders. \textit{``The majority of auctions worldwide require cash bids.
 Yet in many auctions, bidders do not have cash equal to the sum they wish to bid.
 As a result, bidders finance part of their bids.
 This financing may come from the financial markets or from the seller.''} \cite{rhodes2005financing}.
-In a CLOB model, incentive and make-takes fees policy have been previously investigated in \cite{euch2021optimal}.
-The specificity of our work is to design efficiently rebates policy in periodic auction markets proposed by the exchange to auction market maker while transaction fees are paid by buyer/seller investors.
+In continuous limit order book models, incentive structures and make-take fee policies have been thoroughly investigated (see \cite{euch2021optimal}).
+The core innovation of our work is to efficiently design rebate policies specifically tailored for periodic auction markets.
+These rebates are offered by the exchange to auction market makers, while standard transaction fees are collected from buyer and seller investors.\\

+The design of optimal rebates in auctions is also highly relevant for decentralized finance, particularly for next-generation Decentralized Exchanges combatting ``Just-In-Time'' liquidity sniping.
+Many DEXs now utilize batch auctions to group user orders over short time intervals (e.g., 30 to 60 seconds), executing them simultaneously at a uniform clearing price.
+By leveraging custom liquidity pools (such as Uniswap v4's smart contract ``hooks'') and implementing dynamic fee structures, these platforms can effectively mitigate sniping.

+\paragraph{Contributions and model relevancy.} We aim to determine the optimal rebate and transaction fee scheme that an exchange should propose to auction participants to maximize both market efficiency and the exchange's own profitability.
+We consider an ``English auction'' type framework, characterized by open and observable bids over time.
+We emphasize that the exchange has a dual objective: improving the quality of the market while ensuring its own economic viability through collected fees.
+As a critical byproduct, this optimally designed scheme inherently mitigates last-minute sniping behavior.
+This dual mandate is crucial because, as highlighted in \cite{budish2024stock_exchange}, exchanges have little motivation to migrate trading activity from continuous markets to auction markets unless the new mechanism generates sufficient financial benefits for the venue itself.